abhi3700/evm-playground/README.md

 ```

-#### 9. reason: 'cannot estimate gas; transaction may fail or may require manual gas limit' code: 'UNPREDICTABLE_GAS_LIMIT',
+#### 9. reason: 'cannot estimate gas; transaction may fail or may require manual gas limit' code: 'UNPREDICTABLE_GAS_LIMIT'

 - _Cause_: There is some kind of ERC20 token being transferred to the contract using a function e.g. `allocatePC` for SC: `crowdfunding-sc`.
 So, the caller doesn't have enough ERC20 token.
 Hence, it is throwing error.
 This happens in proxy based architecture including architecture like diamond standard, openzeppelin proxy pattern.
 - _Solution_: Mint PC to deployer & then interact with the contract's function - `allocatePC`
   > NOTE: `allocatePC` function accepts ERC20 token & then set some activity based on requirement.

 #### 10. Error HH9: Error while loading Hardhat's configuration.
 You probably tried to import the "hardhat" module from your config or a file imported from it.
-This is not possible, as Hardhat can't be initialized while its config is being defined.
+This is not possible, as Hardhat can't be initialized while its config is being defined

 - _Cause_: use of `require("hardhat")` inside `hardhat.config.*` directly or indirectly.
 - _Solution_: It could be that this line is being used in deployment scripts in order to read hardhat raw values.
 So, it's beter to comment the line calling `require("hardhat")` indirectly into config file.
 Although we can deploy scripts otherwise.